 Built for the question that actually matters.

-"Is this idea worth pursuing?" shouldn't require eight analyst hours or a chatbot that hallucinates the TAM.
-Verdikt ships a memo with named risks and cited sources.
-Under one hour, fully cited.
+"Does the evidence support this idea?" shouldn't require a week of manual research or a chatbot that hallucinates the TAM.
+Verdikt generates a structured research report with named risks and cited sources.

 The gap between a hunch and a defensible memo is where founders bury three months.

 Founders don't ship the wrong thing because they're not smart.
-They ship it because nothing closes the gap between "I have a hunch" and "I have a memo I can defend."
+They ship it because nothing closes the gap between "I have a hunch" and "I have evidence I can inspect."
 That gap costs three months and a hard conversation.

 We built Verdikt because we were tired of watching founders build the wrong thing.